Orioles rally from early four-run deficit to beat Rangers, 9-7, and sweep four-game series

 The Orioles (46-49) found a rhythm late in his outing, forcing the Rangers (45-50) to turn to the bullpen after 5 1/3 innings.
 Hamels allowed nine hits and seven runs, striking out three and walking two.

-Center fielder Adam Jones started scoring during the fifth inning with a two-run home run, scoring right fielder Joey Rickard, who led off with a single.
+Center fielder Adam Jones started the scoring during the fifth inning with a two-run home run, scoring right fielder Joey Rickard, who led off with a single.
 After long flyouts by third baseman Manny Machado and Schoop, Mark Trumbo took Hamels’ fastball deep to center, cutting the Orioles’ deficit to 5-4.

 In the sixth, Hamels surrendered a series of one-out singles, the last of which, by Rickard, tied the game at 5, capping the left-hander’s shortest outing since June 26.
 Jones then doubled and Schoop singled to extend the lead to three.